-According to the latest State of Nature report (2019), the abundance and distribution of UK species have suffered a steady decline since 1970.
+According to the latest State of Nature report (2019), the abundance and distribution of UK species have been steadily declining since 1970.

 This is a damning headline resulting from a net loss of biodiversity thanks to various environmental pressures: intense agricultural activity, rising average temperatures, and the urbanization of green land.